Here’s everything you need to know about Frontity’s presence at JSNation Live.

 We’re hosting a talk

-Our co-founder Pablo Postigo is giving a lightning talk on “Building React frontends for WordPress” on Thursday, June 18 at 19:10 CEST.
+Our co-founder Pablo Postigo is giving a lightning talk on “Building React frontends for WordPress” this Thursday, June 18 at 19:10 CEST.
 Check out the full schedule and get your free ticket here: https://live.jsnation.com/.

 Virtual booth and live demos